-Exploring Morocco a few times already, I thought I would share some important Morocco travel tips for travelers planning to visit this beautiful country.
+Exploring Morocco a few times already, I thought I would create a Morocco travel guide to share some important Morocco travel tips for travelers planning to visit this beautiful country.
 Full of stunning architecture, delicious food and friendly locals, Morocco is a place you don’t want to miss.

 However, it’s good to have some information before departing for your travels.
 So I’m here to provide you with some important tips that will hopefully make your trip a memorable one!